coreos/coreos-kubernetes/Documentation/deploy-master-single.md

 $ sudo systemctl daemon-reload
 ```

-#### Configure Flannel Network
+#### Configure flannel Network

-Earlier it was mentioned that Flannel stores cluster-level configuration in etcd.
+Earlier it was mentioned that flannel stores cluster-level configuration in etcd.
 We need to configure our Pod network IP range now.
 Since etcd was started earlier, we can set this now.
 If you don't have etcd running, start it now.

 * Replace `$POD_NETWORK`
 * Replace `$ETCD_SERVER` with one host from `$ETCD_ENDPOINTS`